Medical School Interview Courses overview

 In our full day medical school interview course, we coach you on how to approach all different types of questions and MMI stations.
 It's not lecture based - it’s a full-day practice where you are taught techniques, strategies, and how to structure your answers.
 It gives you real interview experience and helps you improve your abilities throughout the day.

-Small class sizes: With a maximum of 9 to 12 students per 3 to 4 facilitators, the small group size and interactive nature mean our students get a lot of opportunities to practice delivering answers and receive individual feedback.
+- Small class sizes: With a maximum of 12 students per class and 2 facilitators, the small group size and interactive nature mean our students get opportunities to practice all day delivering answers and receive individual feedback.

-Before the course, you will also be provided access to our pre-course learning material that features videos to help you prepare for the course day.
+- Included access to our Award-Winning Online Interview Course and NHS Hot Topics Series 1 (RRP £25): Before the course, you will be provided access to our award winning online interview course that features videos to help you prepare for answering questions on the course day.

 |8:30 - 8:45||Registration|